ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt02_setup.md

     };
 ```

-We can use it to query the ray tracing extensions' features:
+You can use it to query the ray tracing extensions' features:

 ``` cpp
 VkPhysicalDeviceFeatures2 features2{VK_STRUCTURE_TYPE_PHYSICAL_DEVICE_FEATURES_2};